itspladd/emoji-assassin/docs/brainstorm.md

 On their turn, an Assassin cannot guess.
 They can only "Pass" their turn by allowing the timer to run out.

 After every player has taken a turn, there is a voting round where everyone can vote on who they think the Assassin is.
-A majority vote eliminates that player from the current match.
+A majority vote eliminates that player from the current Round.

 If a Player selects the Bomb, they are eliminated from the current match.
 The Assassin selects a new Bomb and all players are shown a new safe emoji.